jeffreybaird/breakout/README.md

 2. Animation when the brick is hit
 3. the paddle bounces slightly off each wall
 4. Sounds play when the ball hits the paddle and the bricks
+5. Motion of the paddle affects angle of ball

 Known Bugs: